daniloc/ThermTerm/README.md

 # ThermTerm: an open source heat pump controller and home automation terminal, built on ESP32

+**Control heatpumps manually or remotely, using MQTT/Home Assistant**.

 I love my heat pumps.
 They're energy efficient and the fastest way to heat or cool any room.

 But I've always hated the remote controls that come with heat pumps.
 They're clunky and hard to read, especially in low light.
 In theory, you can program schedules for your heat pumps, but in practice the remotes are too frustrating to use for that.